-Not only have we done a LOT of research, we have tested out and tried several companies both locally (South Florida) and national companies.
-Our objective was to provide a solid referral company who is:
+Not only have we done a LOT of research, but we have also tested out and tried several companies both locally (South Florida) and national companies.
+Our objective was to provide a solid referral company that is:

 The idea of having a local company whom our clients could meet with face-to-face was very appealing to us.
 But our experience was extremely disappointing as ALL of them were here today and GONE tomorrow!
 Not reliable and therefore not good enough for our clients.◊

-Another challenge was the affordability.
+Another challenge was affordability.
 We found companies charging anywhere from $350.00 to $2,500 for a single person.
 Some had payment plans and some didn’t.
-More often we saw companies charging a low start-up consultation/start-up fee with on-going monthly fees until the credit repair was completed–whether that took 6 months, 12 months or more who knows?!!!◊
+More often we saw companies charging a low start-up consultation/start-up fee with ongoing monthly fees until the credit repair was completed–whether that took 6 months, 12 months, or more who knows?!!!◊